What causes general weakness? 230 possible conditions

-Weakness is the feeling of body fatigue (tiredness).
-A person experiencing weakness may not be able to move that part of their body properly or they may experience tremors (uncontrollable movement or twitches) in the area of weakness.
+Weakness is the feeling of body fatigue, or tiredness.
+A person experiencing weakness may not be able to move a certain part of their body properly.
+They may also experience tremors, which are uncontrollable movements, or twitches in the area of weakness.

-Some people experience weakness in a certain area of their bodies, such as the arms or legs.
-Others may experience full body weakness, which is often the result of a bacterial or viral infection such as influenza or hepatitis.
-Weakness may be temporary, but in some cases it is chronic or continuous.
+Some people experience weakness in a certain area of their body, such as the arms or legs.
+Others may experience full-body weakness, which is often the result of a bacterial or viral infection such as influenza or hepatitis.
+Weakness may be temporary, but it’s chronic or continuous in some cases.

 Common causes of weakness include:

-- medication side effects (often seen with mild tranquilizers used to treat anxiety)
+- medication side effects, which often occur when taking mild tranquilizers to treat anxiety

 - diseases affecting the nerves or muscles

-Although weakness caused by cancer may appear slowly over an extended amount of time, weakness caused by a heart attack or stroke is often immediate.
+Although weakness caused by cancer may appear slowly over an extended amount of time, weakness caused by a heart attack or stroke often occurs immediately.

-In addition to experiencing weakness, other symptoms such as difficulty breathing, pain, and irregular heartbeat may be present.
+In addition to experiencing weakness, other symptoms such as difficulty breathing, pain, and irregular heartbeat may occur.
 Call 911 if you experience sudden weakness.
-DO NOT attempt to drive yourself to the hospital.
+Don’t try to drive yourself to the hospital.

-If you experience weakness in one area of your body, you may find that you are unable to move that part of your body efficiently.
+If you feel weak in one area of your body, you may find that you can’t move that part of your body efficiently.
 You may also experience:

 - delayed or slow movement